DataDog/documentation/content/en/real_user_monitoring/guide/monitor-hybrid-react-native-applications.md

 ### Tracking native RUM views

-Using the `nativeViewTracking` configuration option creates many duplicate views if you use a navigation library for your React Native app like `react-navigation`.
+If you use a navigation library for your React Native app like `react-navigation`, using the `nativeViewTracking` configuration option creates many duplicate views.

 If this is the case, track your native RUM Views manually.
 See documentation for [iOS][2] and for [Android][3].

 ### Tracking native RUM resources

-If you have enabled tracing with your backend, first party hosts for your native RUM Resources are the same as for your React Native RUM resources.
+If you have enabled tracing with your backend, first-party hosts for your native RUM Resources are the same as for your React Native RUM resources.

 {{< tabs >}}
 {{% tab "Android" %}}

-If you use okHttp, you can use Datadog's interceptor to [automatically track network requests][1].
+If you use OkHttp, you can use Datadog's interceptor to [automatically track network requests][1].
 Alternatively, you can [manually track resources][2].

 [1]: https://docs.datadoghq.com/real_user_monitoring/ios/advanced_configuration/?tab=objectivec#automatically-track-network-requests
 [2]: https://docs.datadoghq.com/real_user_monitoring/android/advanced_configuration/?tab=kotlin#automatically-track-network-requests